bradcar/macos_wifi_rssi_noise_snr_finder/README.md

 * https://www.amazon.com/dp/B08BJS8FXD

 My focus is 2.4GHz Wifi (Raspbery Pi Picc 2 W).
 The latest Wifi are at higher frequencies and I have not explored their use.
 2.4 GHz Wifi Yagi-Uda 2.4 GHz directional Antenna that I will test, (will update this README.md on success!):
 * https://www.amazon.com/dp/B00OCJYPCY

-A 2.4 GHz half-wavelength antenna is approximately 62.5 mm (about 2.46 inches) long.
+A 2.4 GHz half-wavelength is approximately 62.5 mm (about 2.46 inches) long.
-This is calculated by finding the full wavelength of a 2.4 GHz signal, which is about 125 mm, and then dividing it by two.
+The full wavelength of a 2.4 GHz signal, which is about 125 mm, and then dividing it by two.
-The antenna's total length is split into two elements, each approximately 31.25 mm long, but need to tune.
+In a Dipole antenna the length is split into two elements, each approximately 31.25 mm long.
+This all assumes perfect conditions, for example speed of light is slower in conductors and other factors will effect the length.
-* Practical the quarter dipole is shorter (WTF): https://www.youtube.com/watch?v=8iBoRNyrrPM
+* The practical quarter dipole is shorter (WTF): https://www.youtube.com/watch?v=8iBoRNyrrPM
 * 29.7mm bare copper wire
 * 28.2mm insulation before bare wire
 * 2.4 to 2.5 frequency hopping = 29.07mm 5% = 27.6mm